-The environmental indicators as required by the PCR are included as well as other indicators required to derive the SM2013 single score [12] (see Table 19).
-The impact indicators are derived using the 100-year time horizon factors, where relevant, as defined by TRACI 2.1 classification and characterization [13].
+The environmental indicators as required by the PCR are included as well as other indicators required to derive the SM2013 single score [10] (see Table 18).
+The impact indicators are derived using the 100-year time horizon7 factors, where relevant, as defined by TRACI 2.1 classification and characterization [11].
 Long-term emissions (> 100 years) are not taken into consideration in the impact estimate.
-USEtox indicators are used to evaluate toxicity.
+USEtox indicators8 are used to evaluate toxicity.
+Global warming potential (GWP) based on AR6 methodology developed by the Intergovernmental Panel on Climate Change (IPCC) 2021 was also calculated in addition to the GWP from TRACI methodology [12].
+This GWP includes fossil-based, biogenic, CO2 uptake, and land transformation CO2 with a timeframe of 100 years.